jotica0602/MatCom-Invasion/README.md

 # Objective

-Develop an arcade-style game in C, similar to the classic "Alien Invaders", where the player controls a spaceship to defend Earth from an alien invasion.
+Develop an arcade-style game in C, similar to the classic "Space Invaders", where the player controls a spaceship to defend Earth from an alien invasion.
 This project aims to put into practice fundamental concepts of the Operating Systems subject, such as **event-driven programming, concurrency, memory management, and planning strategies**.

 # Theoretical Elements